Skip to content

 This rule ensures SRE remains an engineering discipline, not just operations with a fancy name.

-Here’s a counterintuitive SRE principle: 100% reliability is wrong.
+Here’s a counterintuitive SRE principle: chasing 100% reliability is usually the wrong goal.

 Why?
 Because: